-One of the most common issues with a phone is having a broken or cracked screen.
+One of the most common issues with an iPhone or Android is having a broken or cracked phone screen.
 The screen can be damaged in numerous ways, but the most common are impacts from being dropped or struck.
 But what is more important is whether the screen that covers the LCD or the LCD itself has been damaged.
 There is a significant difference between a broken LCD screen and having a cracked phone screen.
-Understanding that difference may come down to whether to repair, fix a cracked phone screen or replace a phone screen that not working is the right answer.
+Understanding that process may come down to whether to repair, fix a cracked phone screen or replace a broken screen that not working is the right answer.